Strangers in the Wind

+Background

-Early 1978 had seen a reunion of the Rollers' most successful line-up as bassist Alan Longmuir, a founding member, re-joined the band after a two-year hiatus, now on rhythm guitar.
+Early 1978 had seen the Rollers' most successful line-up as bassist Alan Longmuir, a founding member, re-joined the band after a two-year hiatus, now on rhythm guitar.
 The group timed the release of their new album to coincide with their very own network television series, The Krofft Superstar Hour Starring the Bay City Rollers, a Saturday morning NBC show.
 Unfortunately, the kiddie format did little to push record sales for the Rollers, who were over two years removed from their phenomenon stage.
 The lush, mature soft-rock of Strangers in the Wind did not find an audience, and each of three singles failed to hit the U.S. charts.
 The most successful single from the album, "Where Will I Be Now," was a minor hit in Germany.

-The band regrouped again with another new line-up and a name change for 1979's Elevator.
+The band hired Duncan Faure to replace Les McKeown, after trying it as a 4-piece band with no success, for 1979's Elevator.
+With Duncan as front man, the band continued on making 2 more albums, Voxx, Ricochet and Elevator.

-Strangers in the Wind was reissued on CD with 1 bonus track in October 2007 ("All of the World Is Falling in Love (single version)").
+Strangers in the Wind was reissued on CD with 1 bonus track in October 2007 ("All of the World Is Falling in Love" (single version)).